 Parallels between Jesus and Thoth, an Egyptian God

-After experiencing Egypt: feeling the magnitude of the Pyramids, the vibe of from the drawings in the tomb walls, and feeling the essence of God in the air, I wanted to write this blog about the Jesus and the Egypt connection.
+After experiencing Egypt: feeling the magnitude of the Pyramids, the vibe of from the drawings in the tomb walls, and feeling the essence of God in the air, I wanted to write this blog about Jesus and the Egyptian connection.

 Hermetic writings as a worldview of One Reality, where all dichotomies, all distinctions between body and soul, spirit and matter, are integrated as a part of one whole.
 Everything was seen as being interconnected with everything else.
 The famous Hermetic maxim of "As above, so below".
 The aim of Hermeticism, like Gnosticism, was the deification or rebirth of man through the knowledge (gnosis) of the one transcendent God, the world, and humanity.

 Since the scientific mechanization of the world and the rationalism of the 18th century, the Hermetic philosophy, including its revival in the Renaissance, has been largely ignored in academic circles.
 But, during the last few decades, this has started to change, as it is now acknowledged that ignoring this material may be blinding us from important aspects of the cultural past in the west, thus depriving us of a more complete picture of history.
 For example, few people today may realise that many of the early Church Fathers studied, respected, and wrote about the books of Hermes in their writings.
 But the fact that they took them seriously in their time, says something in itself.
 Today, the branch of theological study in seminaries that deals with the art and history of textual interpretation is called "hermeneutics", after Hermes.